Order of the Rüdenband: Statute of 1413

+The order of the Rüdenband committed to several rules laid down in the statutes of the order from 1413.
 Members of the Order of the Rüdenband were compelled to keep the peace among themselves and decide conflicts by arbitration or by judgement of one of the dukes.
 In quarrels with non-members, they were supposed to support each other, especially in case of captivity or inculpable harm.
 Only women and men of aristocratic conduct were allowed to join the Order.
 According to Ghillebert de Lannoy women made up half of the membership of the Order.
 Their admission was probably conducted in the context of Minne.
 Male members were only allowed to join the Order at one of its courts or tourneys.

 Tourneys (hoff, literally courts) of the Order of the Rüdenband were to be held annually in Legnica or Görlitz after the feast of Saint Martin.
 Place and time of the tourneys could be changed by the dukes and senior members.
 A matching sequence of tourneys was held in November 1388 and 1389 in Legnica and Görlitz respectively.
 In 1413 no tourney was held, but instead a requiem was endowed at the Collegiate church in Legnica.
 Attendance of a requiem mass was supposed to conclude any following tourneys.
 All members of the Order were supposed to advertise the tourney of the Order when they join other tourneys.

 The hierarchy of the Order of the Rüdenband: The arms of the Bishop of Wrocław and tied to it the banner of Louis II of Brzeg, ca. 1416, Armorial of a Portuguese herald, Rylands Library, Latin Ms. 28.

 The next page shows knightly members, chained to a golden Rüdenband (Jan z Michalovic, Nicolaus von Stibitz, Nicolaus von Zedlitz, Fritz von Landskron und Hans von Gersdorff), ca. 1416, Armorial of a Portuguese herald, Rylands Library, Latin Ms. 28.